 How should records be stored and managed?

-Much time and cost can be lost in the legal and dispute resolution process if records are not created, managed and stored correctly.
+Much time and cost is lost in the legal and dispute resolution process if records are not created, managed and stored correctly.
 Keeping records alone is not enough, if entitlement is to be demonstrated and unnecessary costs avoided.

 Records need to have structure.
-Ideally, the moment an issue or change arises, all records associated with that matter should be kept apart, whether tagged electronically or stored in a separate location.
+Ideally, the moment an issue or change arises, keep all records associated with that matter separate, whether electronically or physically in a separate location.
 It should be easy to identify when a discrete issue or delay has started, finished and what its impact was.